 Applications are solicited for Fellowships that will begin in 2016.
 Appointments may be made for Fellowships at the NRAO research facilities in New Mexico, West Virginia, or Virginia.
 Non-resident Jansky Fellowships may be offered for appointments hosted at a U.S. university.
 Applicants requesting a non-resident Fellowship must present a compelling case for an appointment at the proposed host institution.
 Fellowships that request time at an NRAO facility and a U.S. university are permitted.
 Frequent and/or long-term visits to NRAO sites are encouraged for all non-resident Jansky Fellows.
 Candidates must receive their Ph.D. prior to beginning a Jansky Fellowship appointment.

-The starting salary will be $64,260 per year for an appointment of two year’s duration, with possible renewal for a third year.
-A research budget of up to $10,000 per year is provided for travel and computing requirements.
-Fellows are eligible for page charge support, vacation accrual, health insurance coverage, and a moving allowance.
-In addition, up to $3,000 per year is provided to non-NRAO institutions hosting Jansky Fellows to defray local institutional costs.
-Appointments of more than one Jansky Fellow at a single external institution at a given time are strongly discouraged.
-A list of blocked institutions for 2015 can be found on our website.
+The starting salary for the 2016 Jansky Fellowship program will be $64,260 per year for an initial two-year appointment with possible renewal for a third year.
+A research budget of up to $10,000 per year is provided for travel and computing support.
+Fellows are also eligible for page charge support, vacation accrual, health insurance, and a relocation allowance.
+Up to $3,000 per year is provided to non-NRAO institutions hosting Jansky Fellows to defray local institutional expenses.

 1. Jansky Fellowships are awarded based upon a review by a committee that comprises distinguished astronomers external to the NRAO and internal senior staff members, as well as the Assistant Director of the NRAO Science and Academic Affairs and the manager of the Jansky Fellowship program.